-Prior to joining the UAB Department of Health Care Organization and Policy in 2013, Dr. Budhwani worked in East Africa and the Middle East in program development, implementation, monitoring, and evaluation to assist international NGOs reach vulnerable populations.
-Dr. Budhwani has also worked domestically, most recently with Blue Cross Blue Shield of Alabama and its subsidiary Cahaba Safeguard Administrators as Senior Statistician evaluating health outcomes, program effectiveness, and identifying fraud, waste, and abuse for the Centers for Medicare and Medicaid Services.
+Prior to joining UAB (July 2013), Dr. Budhwani worked in East Africa and the Middle East in program implementation, monitoring, and evaluation to assist international NGOs reach vulnerable populations.
+Dr. Budhwani has worked domestically, most recently with Blue Cross Blue Shield of Alabama and its subsidiary Cahaba Safeguard Administrators as Senior Statistician evaluating health outcomes, program effectiveness, and identifying fraud, waste, and abuse for the Centers for Medicare and Medicaid Services.

 Dr. Budhwani teaches in the Global Health Studies graduate program (GHS 617: Fundamentals of Global Health, GHS 607: Global Health and Gender, and GHS 600: Fundamentals of Global Health), undergraduate program (PUH 202: Introduction to Global Health), and course masters the Sparkman Center’s field courses (GHS 620/GHS 420: Jamaica Field Course, GHS 630/GHS 629/GHS 430/GHS 429: SIFAT Global Health Training).

 Budhwani, H, Hearld, K.R., Barrow, G., Peterson, S.N., and Walton-Levermore, K. 2015.
 "A comparison of younger and older MSM using data from Jamaica AIDS Support for Life: characteristics associated with HIV status."
 International Journal of STD & AIDS.
 Online before print: July 2, 2015.

 Budhwani, H., Hearld, K.R., and Harbison, H. 2015.
 "Individual and area level factors associated with prenatal, delivery, and postnatal care in Pakistan.
 Maternal and Child Health.
 Online before print: February 10, 2015.